CrossR/HepEVD/README.md

 ## Future Work

-- Fill in the LArSoft helper more: MCHits, MCTruth String, Slices, Clusters.
+- Fill in the LArSoft helper more: Slices, Clusters.

 - Hit widths?
 Pain with instanced mesh though.